openedx/docs.openedx.org/source/educators/how-tos/course_development/exercise_tools/CreateORAAssignment.rst

 #.
 In the ORA component editor, select the **Rubric** tab.

 #.
-Expand the **Clone Rubric** section (if it is not already expanded) and copy or note
-   the value following "Block ID for this ORA".
-This will allow you to uniquely identify this ORA later.
+Expand the **Clone Rubric** section (if it has not already been expanded) and copy or note the value following "Block ID for this ORA".
+This will allow you to identify this ORA uniquely later.

 #.
 Navigate to (or create) an unpublished ORA where you'd like to reuse the rubric.

 #.
 In the ORA component editor, select the **Rubric** tab and expand the
    **Clone Rubric** section.

 #.
-In the "Block ID" dropdown, paste or select the ID of the ORA to copy rubric data
+In the **Block ID** dropdown, paste or select the ID of the ORA from which to copy rubric data.
-   from.

 #.
-Click "Clone".
-A banner should appear saying "Rubric Successfully Cloned from
+Click **Clone**.
+A banner should appear saying, "Rubric Successfully Cloned from
    Block ID: <block ID>".

 .. note::
    Cloning rubric data clears Learner Training examples.
-If applicable, follow the instructions at :ref:`learner training step<PA Student Training Step>` to add updated Learner Training examples.
+If applicable, follow the instructions at the :ref:`learner training step<PA Student Training Step>` to add updated Learner Training examples.

 .. note::